Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Free air by Dorothea Lange

-Compressed air to fill your tires used to be a common free amenity at gas stations, but customers may now find stations charging around $1.50 to use the pump.
+Compressed air to fill your tires used to be a standard free amenity at gas stations, but customers may now find stations charging around $1.50 to use the pump.
 Skyler McKinley of AAA told a Colorado Fox affiliate that machines cost the gas station energy and can be costly to repair, leading some to switch to pay models or partner with vendors.
 Still, some states must legally provide free air to customers who pay for gas or other goods or services.

 Television